Auckland68/Data-Analysis/README.md

 This repository contains:

 * Data analysis projects completed as part of the Data Analyst Bootcamp Course (Cambridge Spark)
+* Database project for completion of Code First Girls SQL course sponsored by GCHQ
 * Other data analysis projects completed for personal interest

 1) FTSE - Data Analysis with Pandas